dmotte/desktainer/README.md

 > **Note**: this image is not meant to be run with the `--user` Docker option, because the `startup.sh` script needs to run as root in the initial phase.
 Moreover, the custom user created via the `USER` environment variable (see below) will be a **sudoer**, so running the container as root is useful in any case.

 > :bulb: **Tip**: If you need to, you can extend this project by making your own `Dockerfile` starting from this image (i.e. `FROM dmotte/desktainer`) and/or mount custom *supervisor* configuration files.
-See the :file_folder: `example-extended` folder for an example of what I mean.
+See the [dmotte/desktainer-plus](https://github.com/dmotte/desktainer-plus) Docker image for an example of how to do it.

 ### Environment variables